-If you're someone who loves to go trekking off-the-beaten track, you'll be delighted by the region around Kalap village in Uttarakhand.
-The trek trail follows a path well trodden by seasonal nomadic herders but is unexplored by outsiders.
+If you're someone who loves to go trekking off-the-beaten track, you'll be delighted by the pristine region around Kalap village in Uttarakhand.

 Uttarakhand, while blessed with spectacular natural beauty, is also extremely ecologically fragile.
 Its remoteness and challenging terrain has always made it difficult for inhabitants to earn a livelihood.
 With this issue in mind, Anand Sankar established a responsible tourism project in Kalap in mid 2013.

-A photojournalist from South India by profession, Anand decided to become a responsible tourism provider after covering development-related issues and interacting with a number of communities across the country.
+A photojournalist from South India by profession, Anand decided to become a responsible tourism provider after covering development-related issues and interacting with numerous communities across the country.

 By bringing responsible tourism to Kalap and other villages in the Tons Valley through the Tons Trails social enterprise, Anand hopes to introduce new skill sets that will enable the villagers to sustain themselves without losing their future generations.
 Anand has also formed the Kalap Trust to provide education and medical assistance to the villagers.
 (You can read more about his work in this news article).

-Treks around Kalap offer stunning views, pristine mountain rivers, and jungle alive with scents of pine, deodar and wild lavender.
+Day treks around Kalap offer stunning views, pristine mountain rivers, and jungle alive with scents of pine and wild lavender.
 However, even if you're not into trekking, Kalap is a remarkable place to get away from it all and experience the simplicity of village life.

 More information is available from the Kalap website.